Hit a parked vehicle

-Let’s be honest with ourselves: Have you ever tapped, bumped, swiped or hit a stationary vehicle in a parking lot and driven away?
+Let’s be honest with ourselves: Have you ever tapped, bumped, swiped or hit a parked vehicle in a parking lot and driven away?
 With NCAA college basketball teams competing during March Madness, hundreds of thousands of fans will attend playoff and championship games.
 The thought of all those crowded parking lots got us thinking about how one should handle an incident involving a parked car.

 First: Defining a “Hit and Run”

 Hit and run is the act of colliding with another vehicle, property or human being and failing to stop to give his/her name, license number, and other information as required by statute to the injured party, a witness, or law enforcement officers.
 If there is only property damage and no other person is present, leaving the information attached to the damaged property may be sufficient.
 Hit and run statutes vary from state to state but depending on the circumstances it may be a good idea to report the accident to the police.

-So let’s say you’ve accidentally hit a parked car while leaving the lot, and the damages are noticeable.
+So let’s say you’ve accidentally hit a parked vehicle while leaving the lot, and the damages are noticeable.
 What are the steps you should take to avoid trouble down the road?
 Here is our advice.

 A responsible driver who does damage to another vehicle will get of out their car and leave a note under the damaged car’s windshield wiper with your name, driver’s license number, insurance policy number and phone number along with a small apology.
 In many jurisdictions there may be an additional obligation to exchange information about one’s financial responsibility (including any applicable insurance) or to summon emergency services if they are needed.
 However, provided there is nobody in the other car, a note with such information should suffice.
 We recommend this honest and forthcoming approach.

 DON’T: Flee the scene -aka- “A Criminal Offense”